 A low time in my life was when I went wedding dress shopping.
 It was supposed to be fun, but it was awful.
 I couldn’t try on a lot of the dresses because they didn’t have them in the plus-size samples.
 On my honeymoon, I felt self-conscious and unattractive.
 I didn’t want to be in a bathing suit and didn’t feel sexy for my new husband.

 Several of my relatives suffer from morbid obesity and I’ve seen the struggles they endured emotionally and physically.
 The stares and snarkiness from strangers in restaurants.
 I’ve seen how fat wrecked their bodies and contributed to serious health problems.
 Another low came after my morbidly obese Aunt passed away in her early 50s.
-At her funeral, everyone told me that I looked like her which really stung.
-I looked nothing like her but since I was so overweight, I started to look a lot like her.
 Both should have been my rock bottoms, but they weren’t.
 I should have taken control of my body then, but I didn’t.
 I was a stress eater.
 I hated my job, didn’t have any friends, and was depressed.

 I am now a Fitness Coach & Gym Owner which I would have never imagined!
 We are teaching our kids how to live healthy lifestyles too.
 Now my passion is to help women who have a lot of weight to lose, have never worked out a day in their life, or haven't worked out in years!
 I have been in your shoes and know exactly all of the emotions that accompany being overweight.
 I can empathize with you!
 I absolutely love my job because I get to help women transform their lives every single day!